GoogleCloudPlatform/hadoop-discovery-tool/README.md

 hadoop-discovery.sh

-1. **Step 1**: Obtain the bash script from the Google account teams and place it in your edge/worker node
+1. **Step 1**: Obtain the bash script from the Google account teams and place it in your edge/worker node.
+If you have been given access to the Docker image upon confirmation from Google team, please install gsutil command line tool and run the below command to obtain the bash script.

+               ```bash
+               gsutil -m cp -r gs://hadoop-discovery/hadoop-discovery.sh
+               ```

 2. **Step 2**: Provide execute permission on Bash script
                ```bash
-               chmod +x hadoop-discover.sh
+               chmod +x hadoop-discovery.sh
                ```

 3. **Step 3**: Execute the Bash script